 As a result, they make their informed decision based on what they know.

-When it comes to the money aspect, just because someone is selling a stock it doesn’t mean they are losing money.
+When it comes to the money aspect, just because someone is selling stocks it doesn’t mean they are losing money.
 They might have made a substantial gain and are looking to lock in this gain.
 Or they may decide there is another investment that better fits their needs.